zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

  }

 .. note::
           - errorCode: error code.
-0 means no error, greater than 0 means there is an error.
+0 means no error, and the number greater than 0 means there is an error.

           - errorDesc: error description.
 Null means no error, otherwise there is an error.

-          - result: returns the result.
+          - result: the result.

-Because the response data structure is fixed, the response data in the subsequent description refers to the attribute of the result.
+Since the structure of the response data is fixed, the response data mentioned in the subsequent description refers to the parameters of the result.

 Usage
 --------

-This section describes the process of using the SDK.
-First you need to generate the SDK instance and then call the interface of the corresponding service.
+This section describes the process of using BUMO SDK.
+First you have to generate the SDK instance and then call the interfaces of the corresponding service.
-Services include `account services`_, `asset services`_, `contract services`_, `transaction services`_, and `block services`_.
+The services include `account services`_, `asset services`_, `contract services`_, `transaction services`_ and `block services`_.
-Interfaces are classified into public-private key address interfaces, validity check interfaces, query interfaces, and transaction-related interfaces.
+Interfaces are classified into public-private key address interfaces, validity check interfaces, query interfaces and transaction-related interfaces.

 Installing SDK